Serghei Spivac: Ultimate Fighting Championship

 Spivac was scheduled to face Jared Vanderaa on December 12, 2020, at UFC 256 However, Vanderaa tested positive for COVID-19 during fight week and had to be pulled.
 The pair eventually met on February 20, 2021, at UFC Fight Night 185.
 Spivac won the fight via technical knockout in round two.

 Spivac faced Alexey Oleynik on June 19, 2021, at UFC on ESPN 25.
 He won the bout via unanimous decision.

 Spivac faced Tom Aspinall, replacing Sergei Pavlovich, on September 4, 2021, at UFC Fight Night 191.
 He lost the fight via technical knockout in round one.

 Spivac was scheduled to face Greg Hardy, replacing Aleksei Oleinik, on January 22, 2022, at UFC 270.
 However, just a week before the event Hardy withdrew due to a finger injury and the bout was removed from the event.
 The pair was moved to UFC 272.
 Spivac won the fight via technical knockout in round one.

-Spivac faced Augusto Sakai on August 6, 2022 at UFC on ESPN 40.
+Spivac faced Augusto Sakai on August 6, 2022, at UFC on ESPN 40.
 He won the fight via technical knockout in round two.

 Spivac was expected to face Derrick Lewis in the main event of UFC Fight Night 215 on November 19, 2022.
 However, Lewis was forced to pull out of the event due to non-COVID, non-weight cutting illness and the bout was cancelled.
 The pair was rescheduled for UFC Fight Night 218 on February 4, 2023.
 Spivac won the fight via an arm-triangle choke in round one.
 This win earned Spivac his first Performance of the Night bonus award.

+Spivac faced Ciryl Gane on September 2, 2023, at UFC Fight Night 226.
+He lost the fight via technical knockout in the second round.

+Spivac faced Marcin Tybura in a rematch on August 10, 2024, at UFC on ESPN 61.
+He won the fight via an armbar submission in the first round.
+This fight earned him another Performance of the Night award.

+Spivac faced Jailton Almeida on January 18, 2025, at UFC 311.
+He lost the fight by technical knockout at the end of the first round.

+Spivac was scheduled to face Shamil Gaziev on May 17, 2025, at UFC Fight Night 256.
+However, for unknown reasons, their bout was moved to UFC 316 on June 7, 2025.
+In turn, Gaziev pulled out due to a broken finger and was replaced by Waldo Cortes-Acosta.
+He lost the bout via unanimous decision.
+10 out of 13 media outlets scored the bout for Spivac.

+The bout between Spivac and Gaziev has been re-scheduled to take place on November 22, 2025, at UFC Fight Night 265.
+However, Spivac withdrew from the bout for unknown reasons and was replaced by Waldo Cortes-Acosta.

 Personal life

-Spivac and his wife have a daughter who was born in 2020.
+Spivac and his wife Marina have a daughter who was born in 2020.